rodrigoFfreire/PEPE-Assembly/README.md

 ## Credits

-Heavily borrowed from the [P4 VSCode Extension Language](https://github.com/diogotcorreia/P4-Assembly) by _Diogo Correia_
+Most of the structure for the syntax file borrowed from the [P4 VSCode Extension Language](https://github.com/diogotcorreia/P4-Assembly) by _Diogo Correia_